Gitfoe/ChadCounting/README.md

 - Users must follow counting rules, including preventing double counting, counting backwards, and skipping counts
 - Temporary bans for count mistakes, with severity determined by an exponential U-curve
 - Built-in troll prevention to severely penalize users who intentionally disrupt the count
+- Keeps track of user statistics like correct and incorrect counts
 - Works seamlessly across an unlimited number of servers
 - Count data is saved to a JSON database, eliminating the need for external database software
 - High score and previous counts are tracked